OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 To be able to efficiently test during a white box test, a debug build with disabled root detection should be provided.

 For a black box test in order to be able to start the tests, the root detection needs to be bypassed.
 By using the Xposed module RootCloak<sup></sup> it is possible to run apps that detect root without disabling root.
-Nevertheless if a root detection mechanism is used within the App that is not covered in RootCloak, this mechanism needs to be identified and added to RootCloak in order to disable it.
+Nevertheless if a root detection mechanism is used within the app that is not covered in RootCloak, this mechanism needs to be identified and added to RootCloak in order to disable it.

-Other options are dynamically patching the App with Friday or repackaging the App.
+Other options are dynamically patching the app with Friday or repackaging the app.
 This can be as easy as deleting the function in the smali code and repackage it, but can become difficult if several different checks are part of the root detection mechanism.
-Dynamically patching the App can also become difficult if countermeasures are implemented that prevent runtime manipulation.
+Dynamically patching the app can also become difficult if countermeasures are implemented that prevent runtime manipulation.

 If the root detection mechanisms cannot be defeated in a certain time window, it should be switched to a non-rooted device in order to use the testing time wisely and to execute all other test cases that can be applied on a non-rooted setup.

 See also test case "Testing Root Detection" and "Testing Advanced Root Detection" for further details.

+##### Tampering

+Another security control is checking for so called tampering of the app.
+This means either checks are in place to prevent repackaging of the app, for example to deactivate SSL Pinning in a black box test or to dynamically patch it while running the app with frameworks like Frida.
+Both ways of tampering can be detected and might forbid to run the app if tampering is detected.

+To be able to efficiently test during a white box test, a debug build with disabled tampering checks should be provided.

+See also "Verifying the Variability of Tampering Responses" for further details.

 #### Hardware